halr/Fetching/README.md

 # Fetching
 A [React Native](https://reactnative.dev) app fetching images from [Lorem Picsum](https://picsum.photos), the [*Lorem ipsum*](https://en.wikipedia.org/wiki/Lorem_ipsum) for photos.
-Photos are displayed two per row in *Photos* list.
-When the user taps the photo, they are shown a detail screen.
+Photos are displayed two per row in a list.
+When a photo from the list is tapped, a detail screen is shown.

 ## Additional Modules
 * [React Navigation](https://reactnavigation.org/) for navigation